 In such a situation we have to realize that the principle of Spirit Splitting - the same principle that spawns individuals from the Supreme Being - has continued inside one individual.
 The personalities resulting from these splits each want to exercise their spiritual sovereignty, even while sharing the same body.
 Fights over who gets the body for self-expression and physical action will be a daily reality.
 In Life Lesson Processing we learn how to manage these identities so that they can get along with each other.

-In the lesson of spiritual sovereignty, we basically flex our divine muscle in assuming any potential point on various scales - like one scale reaching from total insanity to total sanity, another from total gloom to total happiness, another from total effect to total cause (there are more such scales) - by doing things that parents, teachers, doctors, our spouse, our kids, society in general, our church or the law consider "wrong", "criminal", "stupid", "unethical" etc. (A more gentle way of playing irrational, negative, contra-survival or destructive roles would be to do it in session in imaginary scenarios - then nobody gets harmed or into danger...)
+In the lesson of spiritual sovereignty, we basically flex our divine muscle in learning to assume any potential point on various scales - like one scale reaching from total insanity to total sanity, another from total gloom to total happiness, another from total effect to total cause (there are more such scales) - by doing things that parents, teachers, doctors, our spouse, our kids, society in general, our church or the law consider "wrong", "criminal", "stupid", "unethical" etc. (A more gentle way of playing irrational, negative, contra-survival or destructive roles would be to do it in a counseling session in imaginary scenarios - then nobody gets harmed or into danger...)

 It could be expected that the more opposition or critique we encounter in exercising this divine birthright, the more time we will spend to prove beyond any doubt that we indeed have an unlimited power of choice.
 In a society which is spiritually uneducated - the American mental trainer Alan C. Walter coined the term "Spiritual Illiteracy" for that, a special form of Subject Illiteracy -, such a determined revolt may cost a big toll in terms of energy, it could cut out many years or even decades from a lifetime, in some cultures it may even cost us our life.
 In such an environment, our individual lesson of spiritual sovereignty may turn into a Cultural Lesson, reminding our Morphic Field of the basic laws of spirituality that it violates, or has forgotten.